Next Start

 Professionalism

 Mark shares that as an employer, professionalism is one of the main things he looks for when hiring.
 Applicants who come to their interview in nice clothes, bring their printed resume and are able to communicate with him are much more likely to get the job than someone who isn’t professional — no matter how great of a technician they are.
-By taking these steps, you can become more valuable to employers.
+By taking these steps, applicants can become more desirable to employers.

-As with any career, problems will inevitably arise in your day-to-day work as a technician.
+As with any career, problems will inevitably arise in day-to-day work as a technician.
 This requires the ability to problem-solve and think on your feet.
 Whether a repair is taking longer than expected or a customer is unhappy with their vehicle, it’s the job of a technician to come up with a solution that is best for the customer and the company.

-Ability to Use Technology
+Ability to use technology

 Changes in technology have transformed the automotive industry.
 Today’s technicians do so much more than turn wrenches — they work on complex vehicles using high-tech diagnostic equipment.
-Because of this shift in technology, technicians who are trained to work with the latest tools and equipment are in high demand.
+Because of this shift in technology, technicians who are trained to work with the latest tools and equipment are in demand.

 Employers look for technicians who are tech-savvy and motivated to stay up-to-date with the industry as it evolves.
 Showing that you’re eager to learn and are willing to take advantage of any additional training opportunities will benefit both the employer and your personal career development.

-Work Ethic
+Work ethic

 Successful technicians have an incredible work ethic.
-They know that their customers are depending on them, so they aren’t afraid to get their hands dirty and put in the hard work required to get the job done.
+They know that their customers depend on them, so they aren’t afraid to get their hands dirty and put in the hard work required to get the job done.
 Their passion for the industry is what drives them to succeed, and they give their all to every repair they work on.

-How to Stand Out to a Prospective Employer
+How to stand out to a prospective employer

 Most importantly, always make sure you’re conveying professionalism.
 Wear the right attire, shake the employer’s hand, show respect, answer their questions to the best of your ability and thank them for taking the time to meet with you.
 This can help you to make a positive first impression on the employer, making you much more likely to be considered for the job.